 At UIU, an F-1 student is eligible for CPT if the student is enrolled in a course that requires the completion of an internship and will receive credit for the internship or if the student is required to complete an internship for their degree.

 CPT can be authorized as full-time or part-time.
 Full-time is equivalent to more than 20 hours per week.
 Part-time is equivalent to 20 hours or less per week.
 CPT will be authorized for one term at a time unless approval is given by the academic advisor and the International Student Advisor.
 CPT authorization is employer- and location-specific.
 If an F-1 student changes employers or work sites, notification must be made to the International Student Advisor.

-To request CPT, an F-1 student must complete the CPT form, gather all additional necessary documentation and return to the International Student Advisor.
-The International Student Advisor will review the request and, if determined to meet CPT requirements, the CPT authorization will be indicated on the last page of a new I-20.
+To request CPT, an F-1 student must complete the CPT Application Packet, gather all additional necessary documentation and return to the Center for International Education.
+The Center for International Education will review the request and, if determined to meet CPT requirements, the CPT authorization will be indicated on the last page of a new I-20.
 CPT authorization must be received prior to the beginning any work.

 One year or more of full-time CPT will make an F-1 student ineligible for optional practical training (OPT).